LuxenDM/fpxcmd/fpxcmd_readme.txt

 progress_interval: Frequency of message updates during json reformatting.

 FateLocation: path to the FATE game installation.
 Must be set for fpxcmd to work correctly!
+If fpxcmd is installed into the game directory itself, it will automatically set this.
+Otherwise, the user must manually configure the game's location.

 DataLocation: path to the FATE save data directory.
 Not used by fpxcmd.